julieqiu/exp/librarianx/doc/config.md

 This:

-1. Reads `.librarian/config.yaml` (repository config with `infrastructure` section)
+1. Reads `.librarian/config.yaml` (repository config with `sources` and `generate` sections)
 2. Reads `packages/google-cloud-secret-manager/.librarian.yaml` (artifact config with `generate` section)
-3. Ensures googleapis is available:
+3. Ensures sources are available:
-   - If `googleapis.path` is a local directory → uses it directly
+   - Downloads googleapis tarball from `sources.googleapis.url`
+   - Verifies SHA256 matches `sources.googleapis.sha256`
-   - If `googleapis.path` is a URL → downloads tarball, verifies SHA256, caches by SHA256
+   - Caches by SHA256 in `~/Library/Caches/librarian/downloads/`
 4. Builds `generate.json` from API configurations in `.librarian.yaml`
 5. Runs generator container **once** with `generate.json`
 6. Applies keep/remove/exclude rules after container exits
 7. Copies final output to artifact directory

 **No generation state** is written to the artifact's `.librarian.yaml`.
-The repository config already contains the googleapis path/SHA256, which serves as the single source of truth for what was used.
+The repository config's `sources` section serves as the single source of truth for what was used.

 ## Container Interface